swharden/JLJP/README.md

 * Install the [Java Platform (JDK)](https://www.oracle.com/technetwork/java/javase/downloads/)
 * Compile with `javac -nowarn Jljp.java`
 * Launch the GUI with `java Jljp.class`
-* Run the jar to launch the graphical interface
-* Write `Na` in the "Ion name" text field
-* Press the "Add" button
-* Write `Cl` in the "Ion name" text field
-* Press the "Add" button
+* Add ions named `Zn`, `K`, and `Cl`
-* Check the radio button under the column "X" in the row "Na"
+* Click the buttons under the "X" and "Last" columns as necessary to edit the "c0" and "cL" values to match those in the screenshot
-* Check the radio button under the column "Last" in the row "Cl"
+* Click the buttons under the "X" and "Last" to match the screenshot
-* Write `1` in the column "c0" of the row "Na"
-* Write `3` in the column "cL" of the row "Na"
-* Press "Calculate"
-* Voltage across the liquid junction will be displayed
+* Click "Calculate" the liquid junction potential will be displayed

-## Adding Ions
+## Notes about Adding Ions

 * In the graphical panel put the name of the ion in the text field and press "Add"
 * Use names like `Na` and `Cl` (do not write charge as a number)